nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 [Visual Studio Code](https://code.visualstudio.com/download) is Microsoft's cross-platform editor that we'll be using during orientation for writing C# and building .NET applications.
 Make sure you add the [C# extension](https://code.visualstudio.com/Docs/languages/csharp) immediately after installation completes.

+> **NOTE:** On the second window, Select Additional Tasks, you will be prompted with checkbox options.
+Select all options under 'Other'.

+## VS Code Settings

+If you haven't already set up Visual Studio Code to format your code and autosave your files, now is a good time to set that up.
+Inside VS Code go to the settings by using the shortcut `ctrl` + `,` and using the search bar find the `Format On Save` setting and make sure it is checked.
+Next find the setting for `Auto Save` and make sure that it's set to either "onFocusChange" or "onWindowChange" (whatever you prefer)

 ## Postman

 1. Install [Postman](https://www.postman.com/downloads/) for testing APIs.